metamystical/pd-memorex/README.md

 ### Description

 [memorex ] records input history in a memory buffer of size 'size'.
-Input can be a single integer or a list of up to eight integers, or fewer if the second object argument is set in [memorex size num_chord_notes].
+Input can be a single integer or a list of up to six integers, or fewer if the second object argument is set in [memorex size num_chord_notes].

 There are two modes of operation controlled by the **replay** input.
 When **replay** is off (0), the **number** input is passed through to the output while recording it in the memory buffer.
 When **replay** is on (1), the recorded **number** input history is replayed to the outputs using the changing